 The only degree of its kind in Australia, the Master of Humanitarian and Development Studies responds to the need for qualified workers in disaster relief and development, in government and non-government agencies involved in humanitarian operations and development practice.

 Are you ready to make a change?
 It’s not too late to see where a Western degree can take you.

 Join us for Mid-Year Info Day at our Parramatta City campus on Saturday, 15 May and get started on your journey to university.

 Manage humanitarian efforts

 Humanitarian disasters will continue to occur around the world, and there is a continuous need for skilled humanitarian workers.
 Change makers like you are required to deliver specialist humanitarian aid relief to people dealing with disasters.
-That’s the focus of our new Master of Humanitarian and Development Studies.
+That’s the focus of our Master of Humanitarian and Development Studies.

-Offered from 2018, this course encompass both the aid and health sectors with a focus on rehabilitation and development.
+This degree encompasses both the aid and health sectors with a focus on rehabilitation and development.
 Through a mix of practical and theoretical learning you’ll gain an understanding of the complexity of development and see how humanitarian assistance works hand-in-hand with international development aid efforts.

 With the Master degree you’ll also gain a truly global point of view with international placement with one of our education partners.
 Mixing online and on campus learning, the Humanitarian and Development courses are available at a Master, Graduate Diploma and Graduate Certificate level.